-Many pet owner’s think the best way to handle common skin and coat issues is external solutions, like sprays or shampoos.
-While many skin and coat issues can benefit from external products or help alleviate symptoms; proper skin and coat health first starts on the inside with a proper diet and evaluation of potential medical issues.
+Many pet owners think the best way to handle common skin and coat issues is external solutions, like sprays or shampoos.
+While many skin and coat issues can benefit from external products or help alleviate symptoms; proper skin and coat health first start on the inside with a proper diet and evaluation of potential medical issues.

 Common Skin & Coat Issues:

 • Hot Spots or Rashes

 • Hair Loss